tjo-space/tjo-cloud-infrastructure/network.tjo.cloud/README.md

 # Subnet
 We are using `10.0.0.0/10` range for IPv4 as well as `fd74:6a6f::/32` for IPv6.
-This is used for the whole SD-WAN.

-It is further split as:

 | Use                  | IPv4          | IPv6              |
 |----------------------|---------------|-------------------|